osidorkin/haskell-eigen/README.md

 Note that currently, a few features in Eigen rely on third-party code licensed under the LGPL: SimplicialCholesky, AMD ordering, and constrained\_cg.
 Such features are explicitly disabled by compiling Eigen with the EIGEN\_MPL2\_ONLY preprocessor symbol defined.

 Virtually any software may use Eigen.
 For example, closed-source software may use Eigen without having to disclose its own source code.
 Many proprietary and closed-source software projects are using Eigen right now, as well as many BSD-licensed projects.

-Some parts of documentation strings are based or replicate original Eigen documentation which is available at <http://eigen.tuxfamily.org/dox/>.

 [MPL2 FAQ]: http://www.mozilla.org/MPL/2.0/FAQ.html